Esri/tile-package-spec/docs/root.md

 | Element | Description |
 | --- | --- |
-| storageformat | *esriMapCacheStorageModeCompactV2* This value is fixed and represents the storage format supported by tile package version 1.
-Its specification is available here.
+| storageformat | *esriMapCacheStorageModeCompactV2* This value is fixed and represents the storage format supported by tile package (tpkx).
+Its specification is available [here](https://github.com/Esri/raster-tiles-compactcache).
+Tile packages with ".tpk" extension, use compact v1 storage format for cache tiles.
+The spec for this package type is not available
 | packetsize | *128* The number of tiles stored in a bundle.
 128 indicates each bundle covers 128 by 128 tiles.

 ## layer